ntloc-axonivy/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 #. **Process viewer widget**: This widget provides a visual representation of the process flow.

-#. **Legacy statistic chart widget**: This widget provides graphical display of legacy statistical data.

-#. **Statistic chart widget**: This widget provides graphical display of statistical data.

-#. **Client Statistic chart widget**: This widget provides graphical display of client statistical data.
+#. **Client statistic chart widget**: This widget provides graphical display of client statistical data.

 #. **Welcome widget**: This widget greets the user based on the local time and enables a friendlier approach.